KRKE-Delayed/KRKE-cognitive-biases/cognitive-biases/need-to-act-fast/cluster-1/SystemJustification.md

 Description: The Education Department is tasked with assessing the effectiveness of the current education system and potential reforms to enhance learning outcomes.
 The department exhibits the system justification bias, often favoring the continuation of traditional education models, even if alternative approaches could yield better results.
 The ontology can represent the Education Department as a DecisionMaker with the system justification bias (hasSystemJustificationBias true).
 It can also capture the specific context of decision-making, such as curriculum evaluation or teacher training (Context class).
 Various influences, such as educational norms, political pressures, or historical perceptions of schooling (Influence class), may contribute to the department's bias (contributesToBias).
 These influences may lead decision-makers to adhere to established educational practices without fully considering alternative strategies.
 The ontology can also model the potential consequences (Consequence class) of such decisions influenced by the system justification bias, such as missed opportunities for educational innovation and improvements in student learning outcomes (leadsToConsequence).

 These examples demonstrate how the ontology can be applied to different scenarios, capturing decision-making processes influenced by the system justification bias and the factors contributing to its perpetuation, as well as potential consequences arising from such decisions.
 The generic classes and properties allow for flexible representation and analysis of the bias in diverse contexts.

+## 3. Words as Frame Semantic Triggers

+To further align the biases with existing semantic frames in Framester, we leverage powerful knowledge extraction tools like QUOKKA's "Concepts Extractor" and FRED.

+In QUOKKA, we extracted concepts from the following lexical units:

+**- defend**
+**- justify**
+**- rationalize**
+**- inequality**

+We cross our results with the ones obtained in FRED by putting the following scenario:

+9. **Healthcare Disparities:** Despite evidence of healthcare `disparities` affecting marginalized communities, some individuals may `justify` the `unequal` access to healthcare by attributing it to individual responsibility and lifestyle choices.

+By doing these two steps, we selected the following **frames**:

+**- Cogitation**
+**- Justifying**